M

 So how do we solve this problem?

-We create some sort of contract where we define what a Person should look like — what properties it has and what their types are.
+We create a contract where we define what a Person should look like — what properties it has and what their types are.

 For example: